-§4005(a)(10)(I)(i)(VIII), §4005(a)(10)(I)(i)(IX)
+\$4005(a)(10)(I)(i)(VIII), \$4005(a)(10)(I)(i)(IX)

 VRE will use PSAs in visual and audio formats to inform voters of the upcoming election and the toll-free voter assistance hotline.
 The PSAs will be distributed through television, radio, newspapers, social media, and the County's electronic billboard in order to reach all voters, including voters with disabilities and language minority voters.
-The LAAC and VAAC will provide assistance with developing the PSA content.
+The LAAC and VAAC will assist in developing and ensuring accessibility of PSA content.